 Step 15: Geographic coverage

 If your dataset contains more than one sampling point or area, then you will want to add this information to your metadata.
-Often a data user will search for data withing a geographic area.
+Often a data user will search for data within a geographic area.

 Geographic points

-Run the function extract_geocoverage to get the unique latitude, longitude, and site name combinations from your data and write to file. extract_geocoverage requires specific inputs that may require altering the latitude and longitude formate of your data.
-See documenation for details.
+Run the function extract_geocoverage to get the unique latitude, longitude, and site name combinations from your data and write to file. extract_geocoverage requires specific inputs that may require altering the latitude and longitude format of your data.
+See documentation for details.

 Arguments required by this function are: